MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 install.packages(c("rMVP", "ggplot2", "data.table", "dplyr", "mgsub", "bigmemory"))
 ```

 This would lead to the installation of packages every time the script is run, even if they are already installed, which is inefficient.
-The if condition ensures that packages are only installed when required.

- avoiding unnecessary installations.
+The if condition ensures that packages are only installed when required, avoiding unnecessary installations.